 BSU Catalog Home | Graduate Mathematics Course Descriptions

-Dr. James Richards (Chair; email@example.com), Dr. Eric Lund (Mathematics Program Coordinator; firstname.lastname@example.org), Dr. Todd Frauenholtz, Dr. Clayton Knoshaug, Ms. Ivy Knoshaug, Dr. Colleen Livingston, Dr. Tom Richard, Dr. Glen Richgels, Dr. Susan Rosselet, Dr. Derek Webb, Dr. Randy Westhoff, Dr. Marty Wolf
+Dr. James Richards (Chair; email@example.com), Dr. Eric Lund (Mathematics Program Coordinator; firstname.lastname@example.org), Dr. Todd Frauenholtz, Dr. Ryan Hutchinson, Ms. Ivy Knoshaug, Dr. Colleen Livingston, Dr. Glen Richgels, Dr. Susan Rosselet, Dr. Richard Spindler, Dr. Derek Webb, Dr. Randy Westhoff, Dr. Marty Wolf

 This degree is intended for secondary school teachers of mathematics.
 The focus is on providing greater subject depth and advanced instructional methodologies.
 Students are offered a curriculum which is appropriate to both their individual needs and their needs relating to classroom instruction.

-Note: For Professional Education Cognate Area in Mathematics, see "Professional Education: Curriculum and Instruction."
+Note: For Professional Education Cognate Area in Mathematics, see "Professional Education: M.S.–Education."